google/turbinia/docs/install.md

     into the home directory of the Turbinia user and will then start the Turbinia worker
-*   ***NOTE:*** If the GCS FUSE is used for log files, update the Turbinia config file with a new `LOG_FILE` path to avoid writing to the server logs.
+*   ***NOTE:*** If the GCS FUSE is used for log files, update the Turbinia config file with a new `LOG_FILE` path to write worker logs directly into GCS.

 ## Core Installation Steps